Connacht Rugby: Phase 1

-On 9 June 2022 Connacht announced that first phase of redevelopment had commenced with full excavation of the pitch at The Sportsground underway, to allow a new artificial playing surface for the coming season.
-Other works in this first phase of the project will include installing a new LED floodlight system for the pitch.
+On 9 June 2022, the first phase of redevelopment commenced with full excavation of the pitch at The Sportsground underway, to allow a new artificial playing surface for the following season.
+Other works in this first phase of the project included installing a new LED floodlight system for the pitch.

 Phase 2

-Phase 2 of the redevelopment is soon to enter the procurement phase, leading to the construction of a modern High Performance Centre, with the construction of a new North Stand to follow thereafter.
+Phase 2 of the redevelopment led to the construction of a modern High Performance Centre, and a new North Stand to bring the total capacity to over 12,000.
+The new stadium will open for its first full attendance match on 24 January 2026 with a URC game against Leinster Rugby.

 Stadium sponsorship

 On 19 January 2024, Connacht Rugby announced a sponsorship agreement with Dexcom Inc., a U.S. company and world-leader in producing and distributing continuous glucose monitoring (CGM) systems for the management of diabetes.

-The 12-year contract would see the stadium referred as Dexcom Stadium for all games and promotion.
-At the same time, Connacht confirmed the timelines for the redevelopment of the stadium and building of the Connacht Rugby HPC (High Performance Centre).
+The 12-year contract sees the stadium renamed as Dexcom Greyhound Stadium for all games and promotion.